custapp/theme-app/README.md

 _Note *`Saladin Ver.
 1.0.1a`

-This topic is created on the version [VSCode](https://code.visualstudio.com/) 1.27
+This topic is created on the version [Visual Studio Code](https://code.visualstudio.com/) 1.27
 ![screenshot](./screenshot.png)